williammustaffa/cypher/README.md

 ## jGame.js: HTML5 game library ##
 A simple and easy-to-use html5 game library, which will let you code using ES6 with some GML-like code language and logic.
-If you have some knowledge in GML, you already ROCKS!
+If you have some knowledge in GML, you already ROCK!

 ## Development ##
-For the development we are using webpack-dev-server, which will compile transpile your ES6 code to ES5.
+For the development we are using webpack-dev-server, which will compile/transpile your ES6 code to ES5.
 To start the dev server, run the following command:
 ```
 npm install